sajox/snurr/docs/documentation.md

 ### Unbalanced Inclusive or Parallel gateway construction

-Re-write the process with balanced gateway pairs.
+Re-write the process with balanced/symmetric gateway pairs.
 Snurr return an `Error::NotSupported` if occured while running the process.
 The check is only active in debug mode.